ECCE 2018 - European Conference on Cognitive Ergonomics

 All submissions should be made through the EasyChair Reviewing System.

 The size of long papers can be maximally 8 pages, including all sections, references, and possible appendices.
-The size of short, poster, demonstrator, and doctoral consortium papers can be maximally 4 pages, including all sections, references, and possible appendices.
+The size of short papers can be maximally 4 pages, including all sections, references, and possible appendices.
 The papers should be submitted to EasyChair in PDF-format.
 The submission deadline is March 16, 2018, 5 PM (CET).

 The authors of the best 4 or 5 long papers will be invited to transform their paper into a paper suited for the leading journal Behaviour & Information Technology (BIT).
 At the same time these authors are also asked: